tommy-russoniello/docs/site/Podcast Gallery Terms of Service.md

 ## C. Additional Rights

-1. Monstercat shall have the right, but not the obligation, to afford you a credit as creator of the Content by way of displaying your so-called “Instagram handle”, personal website by "URL", or any other "Social Link" provided to Monstercat by you, on Monstercat’s livestream.
-In connection with the foregoing, you hereby consent to Monstercat’s use of your so-called “Instagram handle”, "URL", or "Social Link" as credit in connection with the license granted hereunder.
+1. Monstercat shall have the right, but not the obligation, to afford you a credit as creator of the Content by way of displaying your so-called "Instagram handle", personal website by "URL", or any other "Social Link" provided to Monstercat by you, on Monstercat’s livestream.
+In connection with the foregoing, you hereby consent to Monstercat’s use of your so-called "Instagram handle", "URL", or "Social Link" as credit in connection with the license granted hereunder.